 Let’s start out by pointing out that It’s pretty hard for something that can only really be assessed on your body and within the context of a whole of an outfit to “spark joy” by simply holding it in your hand.

 Your clothes exist within an emotional landscape and your overall identity.
-If you feel stuck in your life, your closet will be reflection that.
+If you feel stuck in your life, your closet will be a reflection of that.
 The yes or no method of closet editing neglects this fact.
 It ignores some key messages our closet can tell us too.
 Things like: what areas of your life you’re neglecting/ avoiding by not having the clothes for them?
-Where are you faulting to the false belief that your clothes can only be comfort or stylish but not both?
-How willing are you invest in yourself not necessarily financially but by spending time on yourself.
+Where are you falling into the false belief that your clothes can only be comfortable or stylish but not both?
+How willing are you to invest in yourself not necessarily financially but by spending time on yourself.

 It’s hard to see the totality of our closets when we look at things one at a time.
 This is actually why Marie Kondo’s folding method is genius.It allows us to see more of what we own at once.